peterbarnett03/influxdb3_plugins/influxdata/basic_transformation/README.md

 - `basic_transformation.py`: The main plugin code containing handlers for scheduled tasks.

 ## Features
-- **Scheduled Tasks**: Periodically performs data transformation on specified InfluxDB measurements.
+- **Scheduler and Data Write Support**: Run periodically or on data writes via InfluxDB triggers.
 - **Data Transformation**: Applies transformations to field names and values based on predefined and custom rules.
 - **Data Writing**: Writes transformed data to a specified InfluxDB measurement.
-- **Argument Overriding**: Allows overriding arguments for scheduled tasks via a TOML file (requires setting the `PLUGIN_DIR` environment variable and the `config_file_path` parameter, all parameters and their values should be the same as in `--trigger-arguments`, override args parameter in handler function).
+- **Argument Overriding**: Allows overriding arguments for scheduler and data write types via a TOML file (requires setting the `PLUGIN_DIR` environment variable and the `config_file_path` parameter, all parameters and their values should be the same as in `--trigger-arguments`, override args parameter in handler function).
 - **Time Interval Parsing**: Supports a wide range of time units for intervals, including seconds (`s`), minutes (`min`), hours (`h`), days (`d`), weeks (`w`), months (`m`), quarters (`q`), and years (`y`).

 ## Logging